Timing belt wear and damage

 4. Loosen the water pump pulley bolt.
 Remove the power steering pump and air conditioning compressor drive belt and the alternator drive belt.
 Remove the water pump pulley.

-5. Put the car on the handbrake and block the rear wheels.
-Raise and secure the front of the vehicle.
+5. Apply the handbrake and block the rear wheels.
+Raise and support the front of the vehicle.

 6. Remove the right front wheel.

-7. Remove the mudguard of the right front fender.
+7. Remove the right front fender splash guard.

 8. Remove the crankshaft pulley.

-9. Install a jack under the engine.
+9. Place a jack under the engine.
 Raise the engine slightly and remove its right support.

-10. Unscrew the bolts and remove the top cover of the timing belt and the dipstick tube for measuring the oil level.
+10. Remove the bolts and the upper timing belt cover and the oil dipstick tube.

-11. Remove the timing belt guide (A) and bottom cover bolts (IN).
+11. Remove the timing belt guide (A) and lower cover bolts (B).

-12. Rotate the crankshaft and align the timing marks on the crankshaft sprocket.
+12. Turn the crankshaft and align the timing marks of the crankshaft sprockets.

-13. Align the timing marks of the camshaft sprockets.
+13. Align the timing marks on the camshaft sprockets.

-14. The camshaft sprockets also have timing marks on the rear surface.
+14. The camshaft sprockets also have timing marks on their rear surfaces.

-15. If you are going to reuse the timing belt, make a mark on it indicating the direction of rotation.
+15. If you are going to reuse the timing belt, mark it to indicate the direction it rotates.

-16. Using a special tool, you can block the camshaft sprockets and simplify further work on the timing belt.
+16. Using a special tool, you can lock the camshaft sprockets and simplify further work with the timing belt.

 17. Loosen the timing belt tension.
-Rotate the tensioner pulley and remove the spring.
+Turn the tensioner pulley and remove the spring.

 18. Remove the timing belt.